Special Population Testing

 Assessments for English Language Learners

 With the development of the new STAAR program, all aspects of linguistic accommodations are being reviewed, including student eligibility criteria, grades and subjects included in the linguistically accommodated version of STAAR, known as STAAR L, and the types of accommodations that will be provided.
-A computer-based linguistically accommodated version of STAAR for grades 3-8 and high school will begin this spring.
-Until then, STAAR L tests will be administered in paper mode only.
+A computer-based linguistically accommodated version of STAAR for grades 3-8 and high school is in place for students who qualify for STAAR L.

 Please note that there are no changes to the current TELPAS program and associated policies for this school year.